HelikarLab/CancerDiscover/README.md

 CL2001031609AA.CEL,squamousCellCarcinoma
 CL2001031611AA.CEL,adenocarcioma
 ```

-3. If you are using the sample data:
+If you want to use the Sample data for classification:
-   * enter the `SampleData` directory:

      ```
-     cd  ./Absolute/Path/To/SampleData/Directory
+     cp SampleData/* ../DataFiles
      ```

-   * enter the command:

-     ```
-     cp * ../DataFiles
-     ```

     This command will copy all of the data and `sampleList.txt files` in the `SampleData` directory to the `DataFiles` directory.

-4. **Initialization**
+1. **Initialization**

    Once you have finished making the `sampleList.txt` file in the `DataFiles` directory, please go inside  the `Scripts` directory to      execute the next steps of the pipeline.

    There are two versions of the pipeline, `BASH` and `SLURM` (Simple Linux Utility for Resource Management). `SLURM` is a computational    architecture used to organize user requests into a queue to utilize super-computer resources. `SLURM` requires no kernel         modifications for its operation and is relatively self-contained.
 Depending on your access to a `SLURM` scheduler, you will use one or    another set of scripts.
 If you do have access to a `SLURM` scheduler you will execute the scripts ending in `.slurm`.
 Otherwise, you will use the scripts ending in `.bash` .
-Due to the complexity of data manipulation, and/or the sheer size of your data, it is recommended to use a supercomputer.
+Due to the complexity of data manipulation, and/or the sheer size of your data, it is recommended to use a high-performance computer.

    Now, in the `Scripts` directory, edit the file called `Configuration.txt`, to make any changes desired for processing your data    including the normalization method, the size of data partitions, and which feature selection and classification algorithms are to be executed .
-The default settings for normalization are:
+The default settings for normalization and background correction and data partitioning are:

       - *Normalization:* `normMethod="quantiles"`
       - *Background correction:* `bgCorrectMethod="rma"`